By Gregg Hollmann, “Party Professional”

-The monthly rent, plus related expenses (utilities, internet, office staffing) represent fixed monthly overheads.
+The monthly rent, plus related expenses (utilities, the internet, office staffing) represent fixed monthly overheads.
 When signing a multiple year lease, you are typically on the hook for rental payments over the term of the lease meaning that if business softens (think the economic collapse of 2008), you can’t easily break the lease and downgrade to a less expensive space.
 If you do break the lease, the landlord can come after you for the remaining payments (note: laws for a landlord/tenant’s rights on this situation vary from state to state).
 Commercial landlords are often large corporate entities with the financial resources to enforce the legal terms of the lease.
 Don’t assume that your landlord will be flexible and empathetic to your situation.

 To mitigate the risk of being consumed by overheads, consider entering into a shorter-term or flexible lease with renewal options.
 The downside of a short-term lease, particularly in a hot rental market, is that you subject yourself to significant rent increases.
 The landlord could also decide not to renew their lease with you, forcing you to move.